Swiss VAT: the essentials

 You have 60 days after the statement period date to submit your VAT statement and pay the VAT due using the QR-invoice located on the second page of the summary sheet.

-Once the deadline has passed, interest on arrears is due on the amount of VAT due.
+Once the deadline has passed, a moratorium interest is due on the amount of VAT due.

-This principle also applies to the AFC, which is obliged to reimburse you within 60 days after the submission of your VAT statement, failing which it owes you default interest from the 61st day.
+This principle also applies to the FCA, which is obliged to reimburse you within 60 days after submission of your VAT statement, failing which it owes you default interest from the 61st day.

 Advantages of registering for VAT